Marx Brothers: Awards and honors

-The Marx Brothers received recognition throughout their careers and posthumously, acknowledging their significant contributions to cinema and comedy.

 Chico, Groucho, Harpo, and Zeppo's block in the forecourt of Grauman's Chinese Theatre.

 In February 1933, Chico, Groucho, Harpo, and Zeppo Marx were invited to place their handprints and signatures in cement in the forecourt of Grauman's Chinese Theatre in Hollywood.
-This honor, typically reserved for the most significant figures in the film industry, recognized their rapid rise to prominence in cinema following their successful transition from Broadway.

 In the 1974 Academy Awards telecast, Jack Lemmon presented Groucho with an honorary Academy Award to a standing ovation.
-The award was also on behalf of Harpo, Chico, and Zeppo, whom Lemmon mentioned by name.
+The award was also on behalf of Harpo, Chico, and Zeppo (who was in attendance), whom Lemmon mentioned by name.
 It was one of Groucho's final major public appearances.
-"I wish that Harpo and Chico could be here to share with me this great honor", he said, naming the two deceased brothers (Zeppo was still alive at the time and in the audience).
+"I wish that Harpo and Chico could be here to share with me this great honor", he said, naming the two deceased brothers.
 Groucho also praised the late Margaret Dumont as a great straight woman who never understood any of his jokes.

 Marx Brothers playground in New York, New York.

-On January 16, 1977, the Marx Brothers were inducted into the Motion Picture Hall of Fame.

 In 1999, the American Film Institute included the Marx Brothers on their list of Top 25 American male screen legends, naming them collectively as No. 20 on the list of the top 25 American male screen legends of Classic Hollywood cinema.
-This distinction is particularly notable as they are the only group to be honored on this list, which otherwise exclusively recognized individual performers.
+They are the only group to be honored on this list, which otherwise exclusively recognized individual performers.